14 April 2025

 FASPOL AFRICA LTD

-• How does the continent's infrastructure need to develop to better support the agricultural sector?
+• How does the continent's infrastructure need to develop to better support Africa's commodities industries?

-• How does the geopolitical landscape affect Africa's agri sector?
+• How does the geopolitical landscape affect the commodities industry in Africa?

 Middle East